 Now, let's have a look at how top e-stores have been doing to boost sales during this occasion.

 Offer Easter-inspired bundles as Carter's does

 The giant supplier for children’s apparel, Carter's, is early in the holiday race this year with a brand new collection for Easter.
-To enhance the competitive edge, they add a special discount of up to 50% to the Easter-inspired collection.
+To enhance the competitive edge, they add a special discount of up to 50% to their Easter-inspired collection.

-According to NRF, Sales and promotion inspire around 31% of Easter shopping while exclusive and seasonal products make 21% of e-shoppers purchase an item.
+According to NRF, sales and promotion inspire around 31% of Easter shopping, while exclusive and seasonal products make 21% of e-shoppers purchase an item.
 Carter's has done an excellent job when combining these two shopping reasons to increase their holiday sales.

 Time sensitivity can help Old Navy, and you too

 Going further than just some Easter inspired products, Old Navy makes a newsletter with an Easter theme.
 More importantly, the email creates a sense of urgency with the percent off decreasing day by day.